zvigrinberg/jfrog-integrations-openshift/README.md

 ![img.png](pictures/ErrorDeployingFromOperator.png)

-## Installing Jfrog-artifactory using helm chart:
+## Installing JFrog-artifactory using helm chart:

 Note: a License is Pre-requisite to the installation, as it needed for activating an instance on openshift, we'll use a free trial 30 days evaluation license
 Which can be obtained from [here with short registration](https://jfrog.com/start-free/#hosted)